 Part of initiative to encourage people to try golf

-Top ladies' golfer and European Solheim Cup captain Carin Koch is playing an exhibition round at Wimbledon Common Golf Club on Thursday (April 30).
+Top ladies' golfer and European Solheim Cup captain Carin Koch played an exhibition round at Wimbledon Common Golf Club today (April 30).

-Carin will be playing nine holes on the Camp Road-based course as part of National Golf Month, which encourages more people to give golf a go in May.
+Carin played nine holes on the Camp Road-based course as part of National Golf Month, which encourages more people to give golf a go in May.

-This year there is a special focus on persuading more women to try golf and Carin will be joined in Wimbledon by Kate Hoey MP, the Mayor's Commissioner for Sport in London and a former Minister for Sport.
+This year there is a special focus on persuading more women to try golf and Carin was joined in Wimbledon by Kate Hoey MP, the Mayor's Commissioner for Sport in London and a former Minister for Sport.